harcokuppens/docker-registry/README.md

 		},
 	   ...

-Query an image digest (id) for a specific  os/arch:
+Using the digest in the above output we can query an image on the remote registry server.
+To verify this `digest` is correct we can also query the `digest` for a specific  `os/arch` and `tag`:

 	$ docker-registry --os linux --arch arm64  digest library/ubuntu:18.04
 	sha256:d62e3c99dcd0880f3d4f4c68db5462f883a5ce965b5149ca0e1490a267add8b0
-The digest founds matches the digest found for linux/arm64 in the manifestlist above.
+The digest found matches the digest found for linux/arm64 in the manifestlist above.

-Fetch the image id of an image
+The digest is unique per image instance, eg. the `amd64` instance has a different digest:

+	$ docker-registry --os linux --arch amd64  digest library/ubuntu:18.04
+	sha256:a3a04a670edda3847f73eafacec1399210483f28b446e70ea87571f01df47d43

+An image `id` uniquely defines an image locally.
+Note that with `qemu` support in docker we can run image instances for different platforms the current platform docker is running on.
+Therefore also the image `id`'s of different `os/arch` instances are different:

+	$ docker-registry --os linux --arch amd64  id library/ubuntu:18.04
+	sha256:eb2556e0f6e4dcf6a2b4820190d0013c83a97851c1444bc86bb09af085254850
-	$ docker-registry id library/ubuntu:18.04
+	$ docker-registry --os linux --arch arm64  id library/ubuntu:18.04
 	sha256:29e70752d7b2d3a4e9ab013cc75f4652bd41360a22ec3d0c64657e05c8b25ec8

-We can verify this is the right image id:  (needs pulling image)
+We can verify this the tool gives the right image id:  (needs pulling image)

+	$ # run on m1 macbook (arm64)
-	# docker pull ubuntu:18.04
+	$ docker pull ubuntu:18.04
 	$ docker image ls
 	REPOSITORY                              TAG       IMAGE ID       CREATED       SIZE
 	ubuntu                                  18.04     29e70752d7b2   12 days ago   56.7MB

-We can fetch all info about the image by fetching its configuration object:
+Finally we can fetch all info about the image by fetching its configuration object:

 	$ docker-registry config library/ubuntu:18.04
 	{